redsanket/spark/external/storm/guide/faq/index.rst

 contact the Storm team and we can help debug what is going on.

 If your worker stopped heartbeating, the most likely suspect is Java Garbage Collection.
-If the Supervisor does not see heartbeats from your process for more then five seconds, it assumes it is dead and will try to restart it.
+If the Supervisor does not see heartbeats from your process for more then 30 seconds, it assumes it is dead and will try to restart it.
 Heartbeats are on a separate high-priority thread and only world garbage collection tends to stop them.
 Please look at the size of the heap you are using, but be careful